Blue chip (sports): Busting the blue-chip ratio

-Although the expanded twelve-team College Football Playoff allows greater access to the playoff for less talented teams, the expansion also requires those less talented teams to win three or even four difficult games to win the national championship, possibly making it even more difficult for them to bust the ratio.
+Although the expanded College Football Playoff allows greater access to the playoff for less talented teams, the expansion also requires those less talented teams to win three or even four difficult games to win the national championship, possibly making it even more difficult for them to bust the ratio.

+Elliott has cited 2014 Oregon, 2015 Clemson, 2021 Cincinnati, 2022 TCU, and 2023 Florida State as other examples of teams that came close to winning the national championship despite having a BCR less than 50%.

 Transfers

 Elliott does not include transfers in his calculations.
 Even with the transfer portal and the removal of transfer limitations in the early 2020s, national champions have not relied on outside players thus far.
 2021 Georgia and 2022 Georgia made either few or no additions through the use of the portal.
 2023 Michigan had nine transfers, regarded as important on the team, but most of the team was still recruited out of high school.
 The majority of transfers are used to fill holes in a roster, rather than adding talent.
 Most elite players are recruited out of high school and remain at the school with which they signed.

 An analysis in 2023 showed that almost every top team's Blue-Chip Ratio decreased when including transfers.